matutev/ecomm-app/README.md

 ## Setup
 1. clone this repository https://github.com/matutev/ecomm-app.git
 2. run composer install in main project folder
 3. open "localhost/ecomm-app" in your favorite browser

+## Users
+In the login you can enter the following users:
+1. user: admin pass:123
+2. user: user  pass: asd

 ## Test
 Here are the test that are going to run when you execute the PHPunit command: